mkysoft/hybris-redirect/README.md

 # hybris redirect extension
-This extension adding redirect functionalty to CX Commerce (hybris).
+This extension adding redirect functionalty to SAP CX Commerce (hybris).
 ## Motivation
 Sometimes we need to remove page, category, product, etc. Search engines or users can already save these addresses.
 We don't want to users get 404 page not found error.
 With this extension we can manage dynamicly requested URLs and target for redirecting them as Temporarily (302) or Permanently (301).